yzhong5021/microbiome-riboseq-pipeline/README.md

 # Pilot Pipeline for Microbial Ribo-seq (Metaribo-seq)

 This repository contains the code and notebooks for a pilot study exploring the feasibility of applying ribosome profiling (Ribo-seq) to microbial soil environments.
-This is the **first application of Ribo-seq in this context** and currently based on a single pore-water microbiome sample.
+This is the first application of Ribo-seq in this context and is currently based on a single pore-water microbiome sample.

 For a presentation of major results, see [presentations/project_presentation.pdf](presentations/project_presentation.pdf).